What are your main research interests?

-What impact will/has this research have/had?
+What impact will/has this research/peer research have/had?
 E.g. societal benefit, enhanced understanding about an issue, changes in public health practice, changes to policy and legislation, improved public involvement, understanding the value of lived experience

 What made you decide to have a career/choose a pathway in public health research?

 I am passionate about mental health and have spent most of my career in the voluntary sector, working from my lived experience and developing community based projects that support and empower service users to improve quality of life.
 My work had, however, been geographically restricted to London by the confines of funding.
 I was taking a career break, when the pathway to public health research presented itself to me.
 The opportunity to bring my lived experience of mental health to an audience wider than I had been able to in the past, very much appealed.
 I was new to research and public involvement but was excited about learning new skills and meeting people from different disciplines.
 Ultimately, I felt that the role of Peer researcher (and now Public Involvement Coordinator) would allow me to share my lived experience and that the impact would be far reaching; this was inspiring and gave my work a whole new meaning.